 One of my goals for 2014 was to read a book a month.
 I have always loved to read, but sometimes life gets in the way and I realize that I’ve gone months without getting lost in a good book.
 I made a conscious decision that I would not allow that to happen this year, and I’ve done pretty well so far.
 It’s June, and I’m already into my 7th book.
 YAY ME!

-I’m always looking for new authors to discover, so I was thrilled when I was invited to participate in a campaign promoting the launch of New York Times bestselling author Heather Gudenkauf’s newest release, Little Mercies (available on June 24, 2014.)
+I’m always looking for new authors to discover, so I was thrilled when I was invited to participate in a campaign promoting the launch of New York Times bestselling author Heather Gudenkauf’s newest release, Little Mercies.
 I watched the book trailer and immediately agreed to hop on board.
 I knew this was going to be right up my alley, and it was.
-Take a look.

 I love finding a new author to binge on!
 I’ve had so much fun discovering Heather Gudenkauf.

 Having a good book to read is one of the only ways I manage to unplug and leave the digital world behind for a while, and we all need that sometimes.
 Most of the books I’ve read this year were fantastic.
 I tend to have a bit of an eclectic taste in books.
 I’ve read everything from Michael Pollan to Janet Evanovich to Khaled Hosseini to Heather Gudenkauf and enjoyed them all.